audrasmi/RFFLSCAD/shapes.scad.md

 chamfang  | The angle in degrees of the chamfers on the ends of the cylinder, as measured towards the axis.
-Default: half the edge angle. chamfang1 | The angle in degrees of the chamfers on the axis-negative (X-, Y-, Z-) end of the cylinder, as measured towards the axis. chamfang2 | The angle in degrees of the chamfers on the axis-positive (X+, Y+, Z+) end of the cylinder, as measured towards the axis. fillet    | The radius of the fillets on the ends of the cylinder.
+Default: half the edge angle. chamfang1 | The angle in degrees of the chamfers on the axis-negative (X-, Y-, Z-) end of the cylinder, as measured towards the axis. chamfang2 | The angle in degrees of the chamfers on the axis-positive (X+, Y+, Z+) end of the cylinder, as measured towards the axis. from\_end | If true, chamfer is measured from the end of the cylinder, instead of inset from the edge.
+Default: false. fillet    | The radius of the fillets on the ends of the cylinder.
 Default: none. fillet1   | The radius of the fillet on the axis-negative end of the cylinder. fillet2   | The radius of the fillet on the axis-positive end of the cylinder.